google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 #### slotchange event {#slotchange}

 The `slotchange` event fires when a slot's distributed nodes changes.
-One way that can happen is if the user adds/removes children from the light DOM.
+For example, if the user adds/removes children from the light DOM.

 {% highlight javascript %}
 const slot = this.shadowRoot.querySelector('#slot');